Payel647/REACT_LEARNING/README.md

 ## RULES OF JSX
 1.Return a single root element.
 If you wish to return multiple elements in a component, you can do so by wrapping them in a parent tag.
-This can be a div tag , or, if you don’t want the elements to have a container, you could use a React fragment <> </>
+This can be a div tag , or, if you don’t want the elements to have a container, you could use a React fragment

 2.Close all tags.
 In HTML, many tags are self-closing and self-wrapping.
 In JSX however, we must explicitly close and wrap these tags.
-<input> would become <input />

 3.camelCase Most things.